203-Systems/Matrix-Wiki/docs/Mystrix/BluetoothMIDI/BluetoothMIDI.md

 sidebar_position: 4
 ---

+import DocLink from "@site/src/components/DocLink/DocLink";

 # Bluetooth MIDI

 Mystrix supports Bluetooth MIDI, allowing you to connect your Mystrix wirelessly to your devices.
-You can toggle Bluetooth MIDI on and off in the [Device Settings](/docs/Mystrix/MystrixSpecific/DeviceSettings).
+You can toggle Bluetooth MIDI on and off in the <DocLink to="/docs/Mystrix/MystrixSpecific/DeviceSettings">Device Settings</DocLink>.

 ## iOS